signalfx/integrations/gateway/README.md

 }
 ```

-##### Obfuscating Span Tag Metadata
+##### Removing Span Tag Metadata

-`ObfuscateSpanTags` can be used to replace the value of certain tags in the received trace spans.
-This can be used if you expect certain tags to contain sensitive information that you want redacted in your trace spans.
-Similar to `RemoveSpanTags`, the tags to obfuscate can be specified by service name and operation name; both support using `*` for wildcard matching.
-All matching tags will have their value replaced with the string `<obfuscated>`.
+`RemoveSpanTags` can be used to remove certain tags from the received trace spans.
+This can be used if you expect certain tags to contain sensitive information that you want to remove from your trace spans.
+Like `ObfuscateSpanTags`, the tags to remove can be specified by service name and operation name; both support using `*` for wildcard matching, and have a default value of `*` if left empty.
-For example, in the configuration below, the Gateway will replace the value of the `password` tag with `<obfuscated>` in any span that has a service that starts with `auth`.
+For example, with the configuration below, the Gateway will remove the `password` tag in any span that has a service that starts with `auth`.

 Use caution when leveraging this feature: every expression will impact the throughput of the Gateway.
 Make sure to monitor your Gateway's resource utilization and size your instance accordingly to support your needs.